|Nutritional Guidelines (per serving)|

 Use butter, coconut oil or cooking spray to lightly grease four mini loaf pans (5-3/4" x 3-1/4" x 2-1/4")

 Combine gluten-free all purpose flour, almond meal, dry yeast, xanthan gum, cardamom, salt, raisins, dried apricots and crystallized ginger.
 Use a large whisk to thoroughly blend.

 Place coconut milk OR milk in a small saucepan and heat just until lukewarm.
 Don't allow to boil!
 Remove from heat.
 Whisk in eggs, marmalade and vanilla extract.

 Add warm liquid mixture to the dry mixture.
 Stir to thoroughly blend ingredients.
-Note - if liquid is hot it will kill yeast so be sure it is lukewarm (about 90 degrees F.)
+Note - if the liquid is hot it will kill yeast so be sure it is lukewarm (about 90 F.)

 Set pans on cooling rack for 10 minutes then remove loaves from pans and set on the rack to completely cool.
 Dust with gluten-free powdered sugar.

 When completely cooled, loaves can be wrapped and frozen for up to one month.

 - This recipe was prepared using Authentic Foods Gluten-Free Classical Flour Blend - a combination of rice flour, potato starch and tapioca starch that does not contain added xanthan gum or guar gum.
 If you use a gluten-free flour blend that contains xanthan gum or guar gum, DO NOT add the 2 teaspoons called for in this recipe!